Implementing Abandonment recovery emails

 ESP configuration

-This step is generally a one-off to set up credentials and check the connection between Qubit and the Email Service Provider (ESP).
-This may be hard to test, so please do not hesitate to get in touch for assistance.
+This step, typically a one-time process, involves setting up credentials and verifying the connection between Qubit and the Email Service Provider (ESP).
+Testing this may be challenging, so don’t hesitate to reach out for assistance.

 Step 1